cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.4
        Elements ``alias`` and ``indesym`` added

+.. envvar:: MODULES_LOGGED_EVENTS

+ A colon separated list of the events to log.
+Accepted events that can be set in value list are:

+ * ``all_eval``: log every modulefile evaluations
+ * ``req_eval``: log modulefile evaluations directly requested by user
+ * ``req_cmd``: log module commands directly requested by user

+ This environment variable value supersedes the default value set in the :mconfig:`logged_events` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.5

 .. envvar:: MODULES_LOGGER

  Command to log informational messages.
 The value of this variable is composed